bunnydeviloper/cs10/Udacity/6-web-tool-automation/014-intro.md

   4. A script that generates images for hi-res devices (takes 4 hours) -- Yes

 ### Common sense
+* not all optimization are worth doing
+* you don't need to build things from scratch
+* a new tool that's 20% faster doesn't mean it's better.
+Let the community evaluate it overtime.
+And also, the developer has to maintain the code base as well.
+* don't just rely on your instinct, consider the long term value for your project
+* a self contained/all in one package tool => run!, life is too short to depends on 1 tool
+* if the app could *theoretically* fail under x,y,z scenario -> becareful with micro optimization
+* make your investment wisely

 ### On to the course